-One bite of these Salmon Patties, and any thought of cost effectiveness will fly out the window.
-These taste SO GOOD.
+But one bite of these Salmon Patties, and any thought of compromising by using canned salmon instead of fresh will fly out the window.
+These taste SO GOOD!!
 Serve these up to anyone who has wrinkled their nose in distaste at the thought of canned salmon, and I bet you’ll change their mind.

 Then toss in egg to bind it, parmesan for umami (food nerd word for savouriness, the 5th taste sensation), shallots / green onions / scallions (global food language inconsistencies = 🤯), garlic, dill (or other herb, dried or fresh) and canned salmon.

-But I have to say, they’re a pretty great pairing with these Salmon Patties.
+- As a meal – try a side of Yoghurt Slaw and Cauliflower Puree (low carb!), I’ve popped these recipes in the notes.
 You get freshness from the Yoghurt Slaw and low-carb creaminess from the Cauliflower Puree that’s made for smearing over each bite of the Salmon Patties.

-Dinner, made from a can of salmon. ❤️ – Nagi x
+Super tasty dinner, made from a can of salmon.
+Who would have though, eh?? ❤️ – Nagi x

 PS You can, of course, make this with fresh salmon if you happen to be blessed with an abundant supply of them.
 Tell me all about it, and make me green with envy.